Updated on: December 5, 2024

 - 🥇 Qustodio .
 Offers industry-standard parental control features like web and app monitoring on both mobile and desktop, screen time supervision and scheduling, location tracking with geofencing, and activity reports, as well as useful extras like call and SMS monitoring, YouTube monitoring, a panic button, and uninstall protection.
 It’s also very easy to use, has excellent customer support, and offers affordable plans for 5 or unlimited devices.

-I spent several months researching, testing, and comparing all of the parental control apps I could find, from hugely popular brands to brands that have just recently entered the market.
+I spent several months researching, testing, and comparing all parental control apps I could find, from hugely popular brands to brands that have just recently entered the market.
 I focused on finding a good range of features that give you both control and flexibility, so you can protect your kid online without having to shut them off from the experience completely.

 And I found 10 apps that are better than the rest — the parental control apps I recommend offer genuinely useful features for parents raising children in the digital age, like restricted search and app alerts, screen-time limiting, device tracking, and even social media monitoring.
 They also work across different devices (both mobile and desktop) and offer an overall good value for both small and large families.